masoudltf/tosan-widget-guide/README.md

 Pay attention to the following points when developing and installing your widget.

-1.The types of widgets with their feuters are listed in the table below. developers need to choose one of  the types when registering their widgets in the Widget Store.
+1. The types of widgets with their feuters are listed in the table below. developers need to choose one of  the types when registering their widgets in the Widget Store.

 Widget's type | Widget's width | Widget's height
 ------------- | -------------- | ---------------